MoneroKon/website/index.md

 layout: default
 ---

-### A conference & hackathon in privacy-enhancing technologies and distributed systems
+### A conference in privacy-enhancing technologies and distributed systems
 Monero Konferenco ("MoneroKon") is an annual meeting of privacy advocates, cypherpunks, researchers, and developers and is designed to disseminate scientific and technical results in privacy-enhancing technologies and distributed systems.

 ### Volunteers